A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

 \subsubsection{Bounds for empirical utility-based shortfall risk}

-As in the case of CVaR and spectral risk measure, using the fact that UBSR is \tone\ leads to the following concentration bound. \begin{proposition} Suppose $X$ satisfies (C1) for some $\beta>1$.
-Let the utility function $l$ in the definition of $S_\alpha(X)$ be $K$-Lipschitz.
-Let $\xi_{n,\alpha}$ denote the solution to the constrained problem in \eqref{eq:sr-est}.
-Then, for any $\epsilon >0$, we have
+As in the case of OCE and spectral risk measure, using the fact that UBSR is \ref{type:one}\ leads to the following concentration bound. \begin{proposition} Suppose $X$ satisfies \ref{ass:c1} for some $\beta>1$.
+Let the utility function $l$ in the definition \eqref{eq:ubsr-def} of $S_\alpha(X)$ satisfy the assumptions in Lemma \ref{lemma:ubsr-t1}, and let $\xi_{n,\alpha}$ denote the solution to the constrained problem in \eqref{eq:sr-est}.
+Then, for every $\epsilon >0$ and $n\geq 1$, we have